 If you can . . .

-- commit to at least two four-hour shifts a month, including weekends and holidays.
+- commit to at least two four-hour shifts a month.
+Spark!Lab is open every day of the week except for Tuesdays and December 25th, including holidays.

 - handle frequent walking, standing, bending and lifting.

-Find the listing in the Smithsonian’s Long-term Volunteer Opportunities page or contact Monica Smith to request application information.
-Please note: Volunteers must be at least 17 years or older, and new volunteer trainings only take place twice a year, in spring and in fall.
+Please contact Emma Grahn to request application information.
+Volunteers must be at least 17 years or older, and new volunteer trainings only take place twice a year, in spring and in fall.
+NOTE: Acceptance into the Spark!Lab Ambassador program is subject to successful completion of a background investigation.